-I have, for this IWD 2021, penned a few thoughts about my journey as a working parent from my experiences as a lawyer and a mother.
+I have penned a few thoughts about my journey as a working parent from my experiences as a lawyer and a mother.
 My journey is still ongoing, but it has changed my perspectives on everything – career, priorities, the “having it all” debate, and support networks.
 One of the focuses of this year’s IWD is where women work, and the importance of progressive and inclusive employers in allowing women to choose to work in the way that works for them, whether their priority is income, career advancement, or just the opportunity to do something different from childcare and housework.

 This was a challenge anyway, but then the pandemic hit, threatening to undo much of the good work in this area.
 More on this later.